Sarasota County Salvation Army assistance programs.

-Families facing a hardship may receive assistance from the Salvation Army of Sarasota Florida.
-While some emergency aid may be distributed by the non-profit, most of the focus is on offering case management and self-sufficiency.
-Services and programs range from funds to prevent homelessness (so to pay rent and utilities) to free food, meals, and job search assistance.
-Some examples of the main resources are below.
+Families facing a hardship may receive assistance from the Salvation Army of Sarasota County Florida.
+While some emergency financial aid (for rent, electric bills or medical) may be distributed by the non-profit charity organization, most of the focus is on offering case management, free items and self-sufficiency.
+Services and programs range from funds to prevent homelessness (so to pay rent and utilities) to free food, meals, school supplies and job search assistance.
+Some examples of the main resources, including thrift stores in Sarasota, are below.

 - Community meals including free breakfast, lunch and dinner.